lyndonkieljerymiah/MyVue2Package/.github/CONTRIBUTING.md

 # Contributing

 ###  Issue reporting
-* If the issue is related to **bootstrap-datetimepicker** then report that issue on [bootstrap-datetimepicker](https://github.com/Eonasdan/bootstrap-datetimepicker/issues) repo instead
+* If the issue is related to **my-vue2-package** then report that issue on [my-vue2-package](https://github.com/lyndonkieljerymiah/MyVue2Package/issues) repo instead
 * Follow ISSUE_TEMPLATE

 ### Pull requests guidelines